sveiae/website/_posts/2021-03-08-network-security-tests-guide.md

 ```

 **Check inbound ports from the Internet:**
-Simply scan scanme.nmap.org from a cloud host.
+Simply scan your routable IPs from a cloud host.
 ```bash
 # from a server outside your own network:
 nmap -p1-65535 "your routable IP"